bitcraze/hardware/src/products/lighthouse-deck/datasheet/index.md

 ## Introduction

-The hardware supports both Lighthouse V1 and V2 base stations, but with the current firmware only the V1 base stations are supported.
-The firmware is under heavy development and V2 support will soon be added.
+The deck supports both Lighthouse V1 and V2 base stations.
 The position and pose is calculated directly in the Crazyflie, which makes it possible to create fully autonomous systems without external communication.
 The deck has 4 receivers which gives position and will in the future also give pose of the Crazyflie.

 ## Features